 Because of his diagnosis I started researching all I could about the disease.
 This was in the early 1980s, so information was scarce and inaccurate.
 I followed all the trials, research as it improved and developed.

-Exactly 30 years to the month after my Father's diagnosis, I contracted breast cancer and developed my programme for others based on my experiences and continued research.
+Exactly 30 years to the month after my Father's diagnosis, I contracted breast cancer and started to develop my programme for others based on my experiences and continued research.

-3 Steps Against Cancers was created from a journal written and conversations between a group of patients, whilst undergoing chemotherapy.
+3 Steps Against Cancers was created from my journal and conversations between a group of patients, whilst undergoing chemotherapy.

 With input from our Cancer Care Team professionals, this was developed into a book and adapted as a guide for others, to help them better understand the different elements of their treatment and how to best prepare for this journey.